The Acceptable-Loss Conversation Every SRE Team Must Have

 Document the agreement

-Visible to the team.
-The on-call knows what is in scope vs out before the page fires.
+- Visible to the team.
+On-call knows in advance what is in scope versus out before the page fires.